aws/aws-sdk-ruby/README.md

     gem 'aws-sdk-core', '~> 2.0'

-Until the final release becomes available on Rubygems, you can bundle the latest version from this repository by using this in your Gemfile:
+Until the final release becomes available on Rubygems, leave off the version dependency in your Gemfile so Bundler can find it.

-    gem 'aws-sdk-core', git: 'git://github.com/aws/aws-sdk-core-ruby'

 **Note:** AWS SDK Core requires Ruby 1.9.3+.